Božidar Alić

 Božidar Alić (24 December 1954 – 3 March 2020) was a Croatian actor.

-Biography
+Early life and education

-Alić was born on 24 December 1954 in Zagreb.
+Alić was born on 24 December 1954 in Zagreb, Yugoslavia.
 He graduated from the Academy of Dramatic Arts of the University of Zagreb.

+Career

 His acting career was damaged by his right-wing political stances.
 He was ostracized by the Croatian association of dramatic artists for his statement in which he portrayed political opponents of Kolinda Grabar-Kitarović as Chetniks and Serb lovers.
 After this incident he left the Association.

 Personal life

 Božidar Alić married his wife Sanda in 2007.
 She gave birth to their son, Ratimir, in 2010.

 Alić was known for his conservative political views.
 He supported Kolinda Grabar-Kitarović at the 2014–15 Croatian presidential election.

+Death

-He died in Zagreb on 3 March 2020, at age 65.
+Alić died in Zagreb on 3 March 2020, at age 65.